feilipu/NASCOM_BASIC_4.7/HexLoadr/readme.md

 1. The `hexloadr.asm` loader program must be compiled into a binary format, `HEXLOADR.BIN`
 2. `HEXLOADR.BIN` must then be converted to a series of poke statements using the `bin2bas.py` python program.
-3. These poke statements are then loaded through the serial interface to the Nascom Basic machine to get the hexloadr program placed correctly into the RAM of the machine.
+3. These poke statements are then loaded through the serial interface into Nascom Basic to get the hexloadr program placed correctly into the RAM of the RC2014 or YAZ180 machine.
 4. The starting adddress of the hexloadr program must be inserted into the correct location for the `USR(x)` jump out of Nascom Basic.
-5. Then the hexloadr program will initiate and look for Intel HEX formatted information on the serial interface.
+5. Then the hexloadr program will initiate and look for your program's Intel HEX formatted information on the serial interface.
 6. Once the final line of the HEX code is read, the hexloadr will return to Nascom Basic.
 7. The newly loaded program starting address is automatically loaded into the `USR(x)` jump location.
 8. Start the new program by entering `USR(x)`.